embedly/embedly-docs/endpoints/index.rst

 Legacy Endpoints
 ================

-These endpoints are part of our Starter, Basic, Core, and Plus plans and will remain entact and usable for users on these plans.
+These endpoints are part of our original plans: Starter, Basic, Core, and Plus.
+They will remain entact and usable for users on these plans.
 As a user of these APIs you will still get new providers, support, and any core extraction algorithm updates.
 There will however, be no additions to the response attributes or major version